AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-csv/recommendations.md

 ![The recommended field group for a source field being changed](../../images/tutorials/map-csv-recommendations/select-schema-field.png)

-When finished adjusting the schema recommendations for your source fields, select **[!UICONTROL Save]** to apply the changes.
+When you are finished adjusting the schema recommendations for your source fields, select **[!UICONTROL Save]** to apply the changes.

 ## Next steps